Skip to main content

 Exporting to Germany

-Germany is the Netherlands' largest trading partner, and as an EU member state, air freight to Germany is a smooth, minimal-documentation process.
-There are no export formalities due to the free movement of goods within the EU.
-However, many shippers choose air freight to Germany for urgent or high-value shipments that can’t wait for truck transport.
+Germany is the Netherlands’ largest trading partner and as an EU member state, air freight to Germany is a smooth, low-documentation operation.
+There are no export formalities for the free movement of goods within the EU.
+Nevertheless, many shippers choose air freight to Germany for urgent or valuable shipments that cannot wait for truck transport.

-• Time-critical production components for the automotive or manufacturing industries
+• Time-critical production parts for automotive or manufacturing industries

-• Valuable goods where road transport risks are too high
+• Valuable goods where road transport risk is too high

-• Goods already arriving by plane from a third country and destined for Germany
+• Goods arriving by air from a third country that need to be in Germany

 Aircargo.nl offers daily connections to Frankfurt (FRA), Munich (MUC), and Düsseldorf (DUS).
-Due to the short distance, same-day or next-morning delivery is possible in many cases.
+Due to the short distance, same-day or next-morning delivery is often possible.

 Importing from Brazil

-As an EU member and direct neighbor, Germany is rarely a classic crosstrade destination; however, Schiphol serves as a gateway for goods destined for the German market coming from outside the EU.
-Aircargo.nl regularly manages shipments cleared via AMS and then trucked to Germany—efficient and fast.
+As an EU member and direct neighbor, Germany is rarely a classic crosstrade destination, but Schiphol plays a role as a gateway for goods destined for the German market from outside the EU.
+Aircargo.nl regularly manages shipments cleared via AMS and then transported by truck to Germany — efficient and fast.

 Cold chain